 On-line Research Library

 Members have access to our on-line research library which contains searchable back issues of the Society's Journal going back to 1973, and also a growing number of medal rolls.

-The OMRS has branches around the UK and also overseas.
-Members can attend local branch meetings, typically held monthly r bi-monthly, where members gather together for presentations and to share their expertise and enthusiasm for the hobby.
-Check the Local Branch page to see where your nearest branch is.
+The OMRS has numerous branches located around the UK and overseas.
+OMRS members and the general public can attend local branch meetings, typically held monthly or bi-monthly, where discussions and presentations are held to share research findings, expertise and enthusiasm for orders and medals.
+Check the Local Branch page to see where your nearest branch is located.

 From time to time, other conventions are held in the UK and abroad and the OMRS website carries full details of these as they are announced.
 Other benefits include: